 - Electromyogram (EMG).
 For this test, your doctor places small needles in your muscles so an electromyography instrument can record the electrical activity in your muscle as you try to move it.

 - Nerve conduction study.
 You're likely to have this test along with your EMG.
 It measures how quickly your nerves carry electrical signals to your muscles.

 - Tumor biopsy.
 If imaging tests identify a nerve tumor, your doctor may remove and analyze a small sample of cells (biopsy) from your tumor.
 Depending on the tumor's size and location, you may need local or general anesthesia during the biopsy.
-Sometimes this is the only way to determine whether a tumor is cancerous.

 - Nerve biopsy.
 If you have a condition such as progressive peripheral neuropathy or enlarged nerves that mimic nerve tumors, your doctor may take a nerve biopsy.